gyandeeps/gyandeeps.github.io/_posts/2016-07-22-json-file-write.md

 ### Introduction

 NodeJS gives us a nice API to write text to files.
-Yo can write whatever data you want to a file using [`fs.writeFile`](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_writefile_file_data_options_callback) function.
+You can write whatever data you want to a file using [`fs.writeFile`](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_writefile_file_data_options_callback) function.

 #### Simple example for text